-Advent Voices – December 23rd at 8pm
+Advent Voices – November 30th at 7pm

 Advent is a time of quiet contemplation and waiting.
 It’s waiting for darkness to become light and for hopes to be realized.
 Throughout the centuries Advent has been observed musically in sacred and secular ways.
 Join Lynne Warfel for an hour of the most beautiful vocal music inspired by and written for Advent.

 Hosted by Michael Barone, this is a live stereo music and spoken-word broadcast from the chapel of King’s College in Cambridge, England.
 The 30-voice King’s College Choir performs the legendary Festival of Nine Lessons and Carols service of Biblical readings and music.
-View the program.

-Holiday Choral Festival 2012 – December 24th at 8pm
+Holiday Choral Festival 2013 – December 24th at noon

 Welcome Christmas! – December 25th at 9am

 An hour of joyful holiday music featuring one of the world’s premiere choral groups, led by Philip Brunelle and hosted for the sixteenth year by John Birge.
 This year, a tribute to the late Dave Brubeck with his classical Christmas cantata “La Fiesta de la Posada”.
 Plus, this year’s winners of the annual carol contest with the American Composers Forum.
 Gramophone magazine called VocalEssence “excellent and vibrant.”
 NEA Chairman Dana Gioia named them “one of the irreplaceable music ensembles of our time.”

 Holiday Choral Festival 2014 – December 25th at noon

 Recorded at St. Martin of Tours on December 7th, this year’s festival features Louisville Chamber Choir, Protus, Voces Novae, Youth Performing Arts School Ladies’ Ensemble.